Aymo Maggi: History

 After World War I (1914–1918), the Maggi family relocated to Rome.
 There, Maggi attended the Military College (or Academy) as a cavalry cadet until 1919, when the family returned to Brescia.
 While not enthusiastic about horses or horseback riding, Maggi was still a very competent rider, and won a bet placed by his friends at the Academy for breaking in a "particularly fiery black stallion, which did its best to throw him across the cobbled yard".

 From 1921 to 1922, Maggi completed his required year of compulsory military service in an Italian cavalry regiment.
 Maggi started competing in automobile racing in 1922, and had his first important victory in his hometown 1924 race between Gargnano-Tignale.
 He won at the Circuito del Garda in 1925 and 1926, as well as the Rome Grand Prix in 1926.
 Maggi drove in a Bugatti Type 35 and Bugatti Type 36 alongside Ettore Bugatti and Bartolomeo Costantini.

 With Mazzotti and two others, he was the organiser of the first Mille Miglia in 1927, as Brescia in 1921 had lost the role of hosting the Italian Grand Prix to Milan and the Autodromo Nazionale Monza.
 In this race, he won 6th place driving an Isotta Fraschini 8A SS in 1927 with Bindo Maserati.

 When Italy entered World War II on the side of the Axis powers in 1940, Maggi joined the Regiment "Savoia Cavalleria" (3rd) as a captain.
 He served in the mountains north of Turin, and later defended the strategically important town of Gaeta.
-However, shortly after being stationed at Gaeta, Maggi experienced severe stomach pains, and was diagnosed with acute ulcers on his lower intestine.
-He was medically discharged in 1941, and eventually recovered.
+However, shortly after being stationed at Gaeta, Maggi experienced severe stomach pains and was diagnosed with acute ulcers in his lower intestine.
+He was medically discharged in 1941 and eventually recovered.
 Mazzotti would be killed in action while serving as a pilot and commanding officer of a special combat group in the Italian Air Force in the winter of 1941, aged 38.

 Maggi was also close friends with Scuderia Ferrari and Ferrari founder Enzo Ferrari, and Ferrari viewed Maggi's Mille Miglia fondly, even years after the race was discontinued after the disastrous 1957 Mille Miglia.
 Ferrari called Maggi the "father of the Mille Miglia...who created the finest motor race in the world", and penned a memoir about Maggi for Peter Miller's book Conte Maggi's Mille Miglia shortly before his death in 1988.